 The room may also need to have the natural lighting controlled via blinds.
 The preferred install would have motorised blinds that can be controlled via the rooms AV system.
 When a room function that involves cameras is selected the lights would call up the preconfigured scene.

 The needs of each space should be considered on a case-by-case basis to ensure the user experience and functionality is kept at a high standard.
+Refer to section 2.10.

 3.20.2.
 Audio & Acoustics